manavld/Audio-Bible/README.md

 * <b>Weapons and Items:</b> All the animation sounds involving the weapons and items of the game, if there are not a lot of these in your game, it may be a better idea to put them as a subsection on the corresponding characters.

-* <b>Sounds:</b> These are the sounds involving UI, recompensation sounds on winning or losing something, animation sounds that do not involve characters, weapons or environment and just other sounds that you might add like explosions or lasers.
+* <b>Sounds:</b> These are the sounds involving UI, recompensation sounds on winning or losing something, animation sounds that do not involve characters, weapons or environment and just other sounds effects that you might add like explosions or lasers.

 * <b>Narration:</b> This will involve all the external narration in the game, remember that the dialogue of each character is included in the section before.